kayac-chang/social-proof-section/Guide.md

 }
 ```

-and we now can finish our `header` section
+And we now can finish our `header` section

 ```css
 .header {